 The real problem is among frequent heavy drinkers.
 They often are alcoholics.
 They drink heavily on a daily basis throughout their pregnancies.27.

-Additionally, those who have fetal alcohol syndrome children generally smoke and use illegal drugs.
+Also those who have fetal alcohol syndrome children generally smoke and use illegal drugs.
 They are often malnourished and rarely get good medical care while pregnant.
 And drinking during pregnancy has not declined among such women over time.